Andrew-Reid/lichen.js/README.md

 Returns a string containing the location of the pattern.
 Can be used to set the fill of polygons, eg:

 `rect.attr("fill",sine.use());`

+## Pattern Utilities

+**ln.manager(S *(optional)*)**

+Creates a stripe manager.
+A stripe manager can be used to fill shapes based on a combination of single and multiple values.
+Single values will be colored with a single fill, multiple values will result in a stripe pattern fill.

+If S is provided, sets the SVG where the patterns will be used.

+**manager.angle(angle)**

+If angle is specified, returns stripe patterns with this angle (in degrees).
+If not specified, returns the current angle.
+Defaults to 45 degrees.

+**manager.datum(datum)**

+If datum is an array, creates and returns a stripe pattern url where each stripe corresponds to a value in the array.
+If the pattern already exists, returns that pattern's url.

+If datum is a single value, returns a single color that cooresponds to that value.

+**manager.fills([colors])**

+Takes an array of colors to be used as stripe colors.
+Colors are used in the order that they are needed.
+If no array is provided, returns the current color array.

+Defaults to `d3.schemeCategory20`.

+**manager.values()**

+Returns key value pairs, useful for creating legends.
+Contains one pair for each unique value passed to it in `manager.datum()`

+**manager.width(width)**

+If width is provided, sets the total width of a pattern tile.
+If a pattern results in two stripes, each will be half this width.
+If no width is provided, returns the current width.

+Defaults to 12.

+##